Exploring historic sites and the city centre.

 READ MORE: Holocaust Memorial.

-So as it turns out, the Reichstag is easily accessible from Brandenburg gate, it is only 500 meters away.
-I can't believe I didn't simply look at a map.
+So as it turns out, the Reichstag is easily accessible from Brandenburg gate; it is only 500 meters away.
+I can't believe I didn't merely look at a map.

 READ MORE: The East Side Gallery.